 The Ministry of Trade published the Amending Regulation on Commercial Advertisement and Unfair Commercial Practices in the Official Gazette on December 28, 2018.
-This regulation prohibits radio and television programs, or channels aimed at children from running advertisements at the beginning, during, or at the end of shows of any foods or beverages that fall under the Ministry of Health's "red category," which includes chocolate, candy, wafers, energy bars, sweet sauces, desserts, cakes, cookies, chips, fruit juices, energy drinks, soda pop, sugars, and popsicles.
+This regulation subsequently entered into force on June 30, 2019.
+Article 24/A of this regulation prohibits radio and television programs, or channels aimed at children from running advertisements at the beginning, during, or at the end of shows of any foods or beverages that fall under the Ministry of Health's "red category," which includes chocolate, candy, wafers, energy bars, sweet sauces, desserts, cakes, cookies, chips, fruit juices, energy drinks, soda pop, sugars, and popsicles.

-Additionally, advertisements in radio and television programs not aimed at children will need to contain written or verbal warnings encouraging a proper and balanced diet as a clearly visible banner.
+Additionally, advertisements in radio and television programs not aimed at children will need to contain written or verbal warnings, encouraging a proper and balanced diet as a clearly visible banner.
 In other mediums of advertisement, the written or verbal warnings should be included in a manner that is suitable to that medium.
 Additionally, the introduced article prohibits promotions and similar marketing tools aimed at children with the goal of increasing the sale of those foods.
-This regulation entered into force on June 30, 2019.